clarkhacks/academy-quartz/source/content/index.md

 # Police Academy Notes

 Comprehensive training materials and documentation from police academy coursework.
-These notes cover essential topics for law enforcement training and serve as reference materials for academy students.
+These notes cover essential topics for law enforcement training and serve as reference materials for officers and academy students.

 ## Core Academy Subjects